surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added https://schema.org/Intangible (and it's sub-types) to the selection of available Schema types.
+	* Added https://schema.org/Intangible and https://schema.org/Accommodation (and their sub-types) to the selection of available Schema types.
 * *Bugfixes*
 	* None
 * *Developer Notes*